fannypatel/CollaborativeSentiment-RecommendationSys/README.md

 ## Requirements

 - Python
-- Jupyter Notebook
+- Jupyter Notebook or Google colab
-- Required Python libraries ( pandas,numpy,matplotlib,scikit-learn,scipy,nltk,seaborn,keras,sqlite3)
+- Required Python libraries (pandas,numpy,matplotlib,scikit-learn,scipy,nltk,seaborn,keras)

-## Prerequisite

-1. Python
-2. Jupyter notebook or Google colab

 ## Installation

  For the main installations, where multiple libraries are required, you can create a requirements.txt file to streamline the installation process.
 This file will contain a list of all the necessary libraries along with their versions: